RP 208 #2.3 JESUS' FIRST APPEARANCES TO HIS DISCIPLES AFTER HE WAS RAISED UP

 MATTHEW 28:1 (RPT)

-Note 1: The word translated In the end1 (KJV), and after1 (RPTG) (Gr. oye, Gtr. opse) is an adverb that occurs in only two other places in the New Testament.
-It is translated "even" (Mark 11:19), and "at even" (Mark 13:35).
-It occurs four times in the Septuagint, where it has a similar meaning (Genesis 24:11; Exodus 30:8; Isaiah 5:11; Jeremiah 2:23).
-In these cases it means "late in the day" or "at evening".
-However, some scholars say that oye can mean "after" [Walter Bauer (Bauer Arndt Gingrich Danker p601 oye), and Joseph Thayer (Joseph T. Thayer p471 oye)].
-It obviously cannot mean "at even" here, because that would be late afternoon, and the context here clearly shows that the time was daybreak, "at the rising of the sun" (Mark 16:2).
-If oye does mean "after" in this scripture, then it refers to either the feast day Sabbath that had passed a few days before, or the weekly Sabbath of that week which had just passed.
-However, Thayer's editor does not agree with him, and says about Thayer's quoted examples, "they fail to sustain the rendering after" (Joseph T. Thayer p471 oye).
-He concludes that in Matthew 28:1 it means "late on the Sabbath", which is unlikely to be true.
-However, if instead of the missing word being "day" at this place, it is the word "night" that has been omitted, then it could read, "But late the night from (or after) the Sabbath," (RPTG).
+It obviously cannot mean "evening" here, because that would be near sunset, and the context here clearly shows that the time was daybreak, "at the rising of the sun" (Mark 16:2 KJV).
+If ὀψὲ does mean "after" in this scripture, then it refers to either the feast day Sabbath that had passed a few days before, or the weekly Sabbath of that week which had just passed.
+There is another alternative if we insist on ὀψὲ meaning "late", and that is that there are words missing from this text, which may not have confused the readers in those days, but it does make it more difficult for us to understand.
+If instead of ὀψὲ qualifying the missing word "day" at this place, it is the word "night" that has been omitted, then it could read, "But late the night from (or after) the Sabbath" (RPTG).
 This would then make very good sense with the rest of the verse.

 (Matthew 28:1 RPTG) "But late the night after the Sabbath, at the dawning into one day after the Sabbath, Mary Magdalene and the other Mary came to see the tomb."

-#2.35 Jesus appeared to Mary Magdalene on Sunday Morning
+#2.35 Jesus Appeared to Mary Magdalene on Sunday Morning

 MARK 16:9 (KJV)